samyarsadat/MBI5026-Matrix/README.md

 You could simply use a more powerful microcontroller to solve this issue, such as the RP2040/RP2350 from Raspberry Pi or even a microcontroller from the STM32 series (such as the STM32F103, for example), but that would be cheating!
 Not that this is a competition, but still, what fun would that have been?

 So I devised a rather simple solution, one that I'm sure is used in some real LED display drivers as well...
 We can make our display buffers longer (width-wise) than the size of our actual displays, render the entirety of the contents we want to scroll on the display once at startup (and write it to the buffers, of course), and then simply shift our view of the buffer to the right by one pixel every n-milliseconds when actually displaying the contents on the screen.

+Below, you can see some diagrams explaining one full scroll cycle, as implemented right now.

 <br>